Collaborative Pros & Cons

 Yes, you really need a collaboratively trained facilitator.
-Collaborative attorneys are wonderfully sympathetic people, but mental health professionals have the unique skills to help parties navigate the minefield of conflict.
+Mental health professionals have the unique skills to help parties navigate the minefield of conflict.
 They will help you work out of the most rational part of your brain.
 That is not easy to do when you are in “fight or flight” mode as a result of the stress your conflict is creating.
-Collaborative facilitators are specially trained to enable you to bring the best “you” there is to the negotiating table.
+Collaborative facilitators are specially trained to enable you to bring the best you there is to the negotiating table.
 They add real value to the process, and your lawyer will advise you to employ such a professional.

 Research has shown that divorce is one of the most stressful life events a person can face.
 It is a major life transition and can be a very disorienting experience.
 For most people, getting divorced involves loss on many levels.
 These can include loss of control, loss of a dream, loss of trust, loss of stability, loss of a best friend, loss of financial security, loss of connection to shared friends and community, and loss of identity as a married person, among others.
 Given this level of life disruption, powerful feelings of anger and grief about the end of the marriage are common.
 So are anxious thoughts about the future such as “Will I be okay?”

 These thoughts and feelings are normal as divorcing couples go through this transition.
 Nonetheless, they can and often do hinder the divorce process.
 For example, one spouse’s anger at the other spouse may prompt an effort to retaliate.
 Fear of the unknown may cause them to stall the process.
 Grief about what has been lost may hamper their ability to visualize and move toward a different future.
 Many people feel ruled by their emotions at this time that can keep them from making sound decisions.